 The word "firmament" is seen again in the Book of Psalms.
 Psalm 19:1 (KJV) states, "The heavens declare the glory of God; and the firmament sheweth his handywork."
 Psalm 150:1 (KJV) says, "Praise ye the LORD.
 Praise God in his sanctuary: praise him in the firmament of his power."
 Both the prophets Ezekiel and Daniel use this word, each time referring to "sky," the word usually used in modern translations.

-The firmament was an Old English translation of sky used in the King James Version and other older translation of the English Bible.
+The firmament was an Old English translation of sky used in the King James Version and other older translations of the English Bible.
 It could refer to the sky or to the larger "sky" that included what could be seen by the human eye, including sun, moon, stars, and planets.

 Did God create the universe?